solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 After deciding heaviest block, gossip `HeaviestFork(X.slot, X.hash, committed_stake_percent)` out, where X is the latest picked block.
-We also send out stake of received `HeaviestFork` messages so that we can proceed to next step when enough validators are ready.
+We also gossip stake of received `HeaviestFork` messages so that we can proceed to next step when enough validators are ready.

 ### 4. Exit `silent repair phase`: Restart if everything okay, halt otherwise